Createdd/Writing/articles/IntroductionToReact.md

 ## 1. Components & Props  🔻
 >Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.

+React relies on component-driven development.
+In ["Thinking in React"](https://facebook.github.io/react/docs/thinking-in-react.html) Facebook explains how to develop your app using components.

+>But how do you know what should be its own component?
+Just use the same techniques for deciding if you should create a new function or object.
+One such technique is the single responsibility principle, that is, a component should ideally only do one thing.
+If it ends up growing, it should be decomposed into smaller subcomponents.

 The difference between functional components and class components, is that functional components simply take props and provide a function, whereas a class allows many more features.